ptarmiganlabs/butler-sos-docs/content/en/docs/about/usecases.md

 A couple of bonus metrics are also included: Number of calls made to the Qlik associative engine and number of selections done by users in the engine.
 Not really useful as such, but they do serve as a good relative measurement of how active users are between days/weeks/months.

-### User events

 ### Cache status

-The cachine of applications in RAM is one of Qlik's classic selling points.
+The caching of applications in RAM is one of Qlik's classic selling points.
 But is it really working?

 Butler SOS provides a set of metrics (bytes added to cache, lookups, cache hits/misses etc) that give hard numbers to the question of whether the cache is working or not.